 ‘SMH’ is a word that has been around on the internet for a while, and has been used across most social media platforms, so it’s no surprise that the acronym made its way onto TikTok as well.

-If you’ve ever seen someone use this term in a video or comment on the app, here’s everything you need to know about what it means.
+If you’ve ever seen someone use this term in a video, caption, or comment on the short-form app, here’s everything you need to know about what it means.

 In most cases, SMH stands for ‘shaking my head’ or ‘shake my head.’
 The term is primarily used to indicate disappointment and is usually used in response to someone, whether that be a specific comment, or to a referenced scenario.